turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Evaluating the entirety of an offer is a best practice.
 What benefits are important to you?
 List a few in your notes document.
 * What parts of negotiating the offer raises questions for you?

-## Deliverable
+## Deliverable/Prework Submission
 * Now that you’ve completed the lesson, add any questions that you have from the lesson with this [Exit Ticket](https://forms.gle/T2o4sWKMWtkHxNeL9).
 We will incorporate questions into the Live Negotiations session in Week 1.
-This action item should be completed by EOD Tuesday of Week 1.
+Please have the prework completed by 5pm the Saturday before you start Mod 4.

 ### Resources
 * [Use this Worksheet to walk through the steps](https://docs.google.com/document/d/17s-KWuoPFECqIFbp64wlG3P9bUbrQRTXha7tLnXU788/edit?usp=sharing)